Tinga Seisay: Fight for democracy

-After Steven's declared a one-party state, Seisay's cousin John Amadu Bangura staged an unsuccessful military coup.
+After Steven's state was declared a one-party state, Seisay's cousin John Amadu Bangura staged an unsuccessful military coup.
 Bangura was later executed for treason.
 Seisay became an opponent of the Stevens government.
 He left his post as Consul General and began to protest the decline of democracy in Sierra Leone.
 He publicly criticized Stevens' regime in The New York Times.

 Political exile

 In 1974, Seisay went into self-imposed political exile.
 Among his allies were his older brother Solomon G. Seisay, director of prisons, and former Prime Minister Albert Margai until Margai's death in 1980.
 Seisay aided Sierra Leoneans who fled from persecution to get political asylum in the United States.
 In 1987, Seisay's political exile ended when Joseph Saidu Momoh became president of Sierra Leone.

 Later career and private life

 Seisay became an executive in the private sector.
 Based in the United States, he continued to work internationally and remained devoted to the cause of re-establishing democracy in Sierra Leone.
 In the early 1960s, he married a member of the Swedish aristocracy and they raised their family in Westchester County, New York.

 He has lectured at several universities, including Dartmouth, and published a number of articles and op-eds most notably in West Africa and Christian Science Monitor.